INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Jeff Pilson: It was just magical, the whole thing.
-Most of the record was cut with Jimmy and Vinny and Vivian playing live in my studio.
-Just the three of them and me and it was amazing, it was awesome.
+Most of the record was cut with Jimmy and Vinny, and Vivian playing live in my studio.
+Just the three of them and me, and it was amazing, it was awesome.
 It was very, very magical.
-Then Andrew (Freeman) came in and just sang amazing.
-We were really working on the songs and the songs came out really great.
+Then Andrew (Freeman) came in and just sang amazingly.
+We were really working on the songs, and the songs came out really great.
 But it was tricky.
-We wanted it to be natural, but we didn’t want it to sound like a copy of Dio.
-So I think Andrew did a great job of just kind of singing what he did, that was true to what Dio fans would like.
+We wanted it to be natural, but we didn’t want it to sound like a Dio copy.
+So I think Andrew did a great job of just kind of singing what he did.
+That was true to what Dio fans would like.
 But it was still his own thing.
-He actually reminds me a little bit of Glenn Hughes and it was funny.
-But it was just a magical project, and the fact that Jimmy was so engaged.
-Jimmy was really into the record and he was really on the whole time.
-Knowing that Jimmy was so happy with it, made his passing a little easier for me.
-Just because he’s been a friend for so long, that in my heart I felt really good knowing that the last thing he ever did, he was really happy about it.
+He actually reminds me a little bit of Glenn Hughes, and it was funny.
+But it was just a magical project and the fact that Jimmy was so engaged.
+Jimmy was really into the record, and he was really on the whole time.
+Knowing that Jimmy was so happy with it made his passing a little easier for me.
+Just because he’s been a friend for so long, that in my heart I felt really good knowing that the last thing he ever did, he was pleased about it.
 The fact that I was a part of that, I take it as a great honor.
 Again, as his friend who… I loved Jimmy to pieces.
-I t was very, very different project.
-So like I said, it made his passing a little easier, but there is still barely a day goes by I don’t think about it.
+I t was a very, very different project.
+So like I said, it made his passing a little easier, but there is still barely a day that goes by I don’t think about it.
 It was just a magical record from the first minute to the last.

-Another great album was Adler album BACK FROM THE DEAD (2012).
-How it was to work with Steven Adler and the boys?
+Another great album was Adler’s album BACK FROM THE DEAD (2012).
+How was it to work with Steven Adler and the boys?

 Jeff Pilson: Yeah, that’s another great one.
 Steve is one of my best friends.
-We just had so much fun making that record and he’s got a great band, the singer Jacob Bunton is just incredible.
-He’s incredible singer, incredible writer, great guy.
-Lonny Paul,the guitar player, is an amazing writer.
+We just had so much fun making that record, and he’s got a great band, the singer Jacob Bunton is just incredible.
+He’s a fantastic singer, an incredible writer, great guy.
+Lonny Paul, the guitar player, is an amazing writer.
 So we just had some really, really solid, powerful chemistry.
 When Steven is on, he is the most exciting drummer there is.
 He’s got to be on.
-When he’s not on, he’s not, but when he’s on he’s amazing.
+When he’s not on, he’s not, but when he’s on, he’s amazing.
 He was really engaged in that record as well, and it just was a great experience.
 We’re best friends, so we talk almost every day.
 He also knows how silly it is to make a whole record these days.
-But we talk about trying to record at least another couple of songs hopefully soon.
-But he still wants to get that record out to the mainstream, he’s trying to do it.
+But we talk about trying to record at least another couple of songs, hopefully soon.
+But he still wants to get that record out to the mainstream, and he’s trying to do it.
 It’s a timeless record.
 It still sounds as good today as it did the day we did it.
 So I’m hoping that somehow maybe after all these Guns’n Roses stuff kind of slows down, then maybe we can put that record out again.
-Maybe add a couple of new songs, that would be great.
+Maybe add a couple of new songs.
+That would be great.

 Maybe you should ask Frontiers to do that?